How to read Feed Tag Labels on horse feed.

 If you can buy a 50 pound bag of feed for $25 – $35 dollars the same forementioned “Complete feed” will apply but there are greater over head considerations at hand.
 The bag is glossy, the text is much more clever, the advertising and marketing of this feed, the glossy horse magazines, the banners at the horse shows and the high money endorsing horse legends, the shipping and storing of this product, all of this costs a bit more and of course the profit margin needs to be a bit higher…..just Walk Away.

-Walk over and spend $10 – $13 for the 50 pound bag of Whole oats, your horse will thank you.
+Walk over and spend the same amount, or less, for the 50 pound bag of Whole oats, your horse will thank you.
 This feed tag will be so very easy to read ……….”Recleaned Whole Oats”.
 Keep it Simple!